Meet the Children

 Three years after starting the Snowdrop Programme, Finn is described as developmentally equal to his twin brother in every way.
 Doctor's are amazed!
 You can read more about Finn's story in the article in the Daily Mail by clicking the following link. http://www.dailymail.co.uk/health/article-2091034/Boy-4-recovers-severe-brain-injuries-copying-twin-brother.html

 This next footage is of a little girl who was born with 75% brain damage.
-She has been on the Snowdrop programme for just over a year and is doing amazing things.
+She had, at this point, been on the Snowdrop programme for just over a year and is doing amazing things.
 Her prognosis was described as "savage" by her parents, who were given little hope for her survival, let alone her development.
-She was forecast to be blind, deaf and quadriplegic, but thanks to the programme she has the visual and auditory abilities of a three year old, (her age is 14 months).
-Here she is trying to crawl, an ability she will soon master. http://www.youtube.com/watch?v=dqChBEttmeM&feature=related and here she is using her ipad. http://www.youtube.com/watch?v=q5ya7obchB8&list=UU59XsJtAfS-qWK96TEqwdMQ&index=4&feature=plcp Not a bad start for someone who was forecast to be blind and quadriplegic!
+She was forecast to be blind, deaf and quadriplegic, but thanks to the programme she has the visual and auditory abilities of someone way above her age level.
+Here she is trying to crawl, an ability she has now mastered. http://www.youtube.com/watch?v=dqChBEttmeM&feature=related and here she is using her ipad. http://www.youtube.com/watch?v=q5ya7obchB8&list=UU59XsJtAfS-qWK96TEqwdMQ&index=4&feature=plcp Not a bad start for someone who was forecast to be blind and quadriplegic!

 Our next little one is Max.
 He is from Australia and he suffered a massive left hemisphere stroke which left him unaware of and unable to use his right sided limbs.
-His mum enrolled him on the 'distance programme' just 5 months ago and here you can see footage of him using his right hand just as he should be. http://www.youtube.com/watch?v=2fNXwEqO4QE He is now walking and kicking a football around!
+His mum enrolled him on the 'distance programme and here you can see footage of him using his right hand just as he should be. http://www.youtube.com/watch?v=2fNXwEqO4QE He is now discharged from the Snowdrop programme as being developmentally age appropriate.

 Here we see a little one who has a rare genetic disorder, which has affected her neurological development.
 Again doctors were very negative concerning her prognosis, but here we see her beginning to understand the concept of books and turning the pages.
-She is now sitting independently and on her way to learning to crawl and pulling herself to a standing position. http://www.youtube.com/watch?v=i4zdkIooVTg
+She is now sitting independently and recently began to walk. http://www.youtube.com/watch?v=i4zdkIooVTg

 Here is a little chap who has been on the programme for about 6 months.
 When we first saw him his mobility development was very poor, but here he is getting to his feet for the first time. http://www.youtube.com/watch?v=yGgsQW9mSGc He is now walking independently.